kevin218/Eureka/docs/source/ecf.rst

 allapers
 '''''''''
 If True, run S4 on all of the apertures considered in S3.
-Otherwise will use the only or newest S3 outputs found in the inputdir
+Otherwise the code will use the only or newest S3 outputs found in the inputdir.
+To specify a particular S3 save file, ensure that "inputdir" points to the procedurally generated folder containing that save file (e.g. set inputdir to /Data/JWST-Sim/NIRCam/Stage3/S3_2021-11-08_nircam_wfss_ap10_bg10_run1/).

 correctDrift